-Caution when drilling conduit holes, remove the circuit cards from the unit.
+Caution when drilling conduit holes, protect the circuit cards in the unit.

 Note.
 In order to reduce the possibility of malfunction of the processor, due to electro-magnetic interference radiated from the various cables, all wiring brought into the unit should be routed to its terminals by the shortest reasonable route.
-Spare cable should be looped in the conduit and trunking outside the flowmeter console.
+Spare cable should be looped in the conduit and trunking outside the flowmeter console, or left in a customer-supplied and installed junction box in close proximity to the flowmeter console.

-All wiring is brought into the unit through customer-supplied conduit connectors.
+All wiring is brought into the flowmeter console through customer-supplied conduit and customer-supplied conduit connectors.
+All wiring, with the exception of the transducer cables or Accusonic supplied level measurement cables, is to be customer-supplied.
 This may include:

-- a.c. or d.c. power supply mains to the electronic unit (and for the heater if fitted).

-- Transducer cabling (may require more than one feedthrough)

-- Level sensor inputs if required.

-- 4-20mA Analog outputs

-- Alarm and Totalizer relay outputs.
+- ♦ a.c. or d.c. power supply mains to the electronic unit. - Transducer cabling (may require more than one penetration) - ♦ Level sensor inputs if required. - ♦ 4-20mA Analog outputs if required - ♦ Alarm and Totalizer relay outputs if required. - ♦ Digital outputs if required.

-Check that the voltage ratings for the electronics and heater (if fitted) as specified on the label on the connector panel Fig 4-1, are appropriate for the supplies.
+Check that the input voltage is within the voltage ratings for the electronics and heater (if equipped) as specified on the flowmeter's label, Figure 4-1, prior to applying voltage to the flowmeter.